I have a question regarding my dad. When he gets angry he uses very filthy languages.

 Wa alaikum salaam wa rahmatulahi wa barakatuh sister,

-Being the victim of someone else’s anger can be very difficult to cope with, especially when the person expressing the anger is someone that you are close to and are in contact with every day and therefore you are subjected to the angry outbursts on a daily basis.
+Being the victim of someone else’s anger can be very difficult to cope with, especially when the person expressing anger is someone that you are close to.
+And are in contact with every day and therefore you are subjected to angry outbursts on a daily basis.

-Whilst this doesn’t justify his behavior, because having an angry attitude, is not ok, especially when it is directed to those who do not deserve it.
+Whilst this doesn’t justify his behavior.
+Having an angry attitude is not ok.
+Especially when it is directed to those who do not deserve it.

 Check out this counseling video